The Irish have had a huge influence on the city of New York.

-There’s an old joke that asks what’s the biggest difference between Ireland and the United States?
+There’s even an old joke that asks what’s the biggest difference between Ireland and the United States?
 The answer is that more Irish people live here.

 Joking aside, the truth is the Irish have made their mark on Manhattan for centuries, building the skyscrapers, policing the streets and eventually running city hall.